raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     empty-->[*]
 </div>

-We can hard-code a description for the empty string:
+We can hard-code a description for this empty string recognizer:

 ```javascript
 const EMPTY = {